Poco C85 5G launched in India, starting at ₹12,499: Check out specs and features - BusinessToday

 The Poco C85 5G will come at a starting price of Rs 12,499 for the 4GB +128GB storage variant.
 It also comes in 6GB +128GB and 8GB+128GB storage options that will likely be priced at Rs 13,499 and Rs 14,499, respectively.
 It will come in three colour options: Mystic Purple, Spring Green, and Power Black.

 Poco C85 5G sale starts on December 16 on Flipkart.
 The company has also announced a launch offer, allowing users to get Rs 1000 on selected cards.
-In addition, buyers can also avail Rs 1000 exchange bonus on selected devices.
+In addition, buyers can also avail a Rs 1000 exchange bonus on selected devices.

 For Unparalleled coverage of India's Businesses and Economy – Subscribe to Business Today Magazine